kimsavinfo/corejs-mysql/README.md

 npm test
 ```

-TODO: use dockers for db 5.7.x and 8.x
+TODO: use dockers to test on db 5.7.x and 8.x

 ## Database: MySQL  8.x or 5.7.x